jbuckman/jbuckman.github.io/_posts/2022-06-14-an-actually-good-argument-against-naive-ai-scaling.md

 Thanks for reading, and hit me up on Twitter [@jacobmbuckman](https://twitter.com/jacobmbuckman) with any feedback or questions!

-*Many thanks to Joel Einbinder for his chess gameplay and feedback when writing this post.*
+*Many thanks to Joel Einbinder for his chess gameplay, and to Joel and Mitchell Gordon for their feedback when writing this post.*

 ---